mitnk/bcli/README.md

 }
 ```

 After deploying, we will get the new created node IDs.
-These information will
+This information will
 also be written into a file `deploy.output` for later use.  (e.g. `stats`)

 ## Stop/Start/etc